-Do they belong to a "priority" group, i.e. people with children or single people who are considered vulnerable because of disability or ill health homeless, to support those individuals into settled accommodation and build on the skills and abilities needed to achieve successful outcomes.
-The Forum has steered the development and direction of this strategy, and will have responsibility for monitoring outcomes arising from the strategy action plan.
+Forum (KHF) works to prevent homelessness, and end rough sleeping and where people do become homeless, to support those individuals into settled accommodation and build on the skills and abilities needed for people to achieve successful outcomes.
+The Forum has steered the development and direction of this strategy, and will have responsibility for agreeing and contributing to the outcomes arising from the strategy action plan.